 As you navigate online communication while keeping in mind the feelings and perceptions of others, you grow as a communicator and as a person.
 Accepting and considering constructive criticism while also offering helpful feedback to others are EQ skills that can also transfer to in-person interactions.

 Another vital online skill that is helpful for in-person interactions is the ability to understand how and when to deploy different communication approaches, from long form explanations to quick and informative commentary.
-Likewise, knowing the best ways to communicate your message through email, collaboration tools and chat apps, phone, video chat and even text messages can prove vital in the workplace.
+Likewise, knowing the best ways to communicate your message through email, collaboration tools, video chat and even text messages can prove vital in the workplace.

 When you're communicating remotely, the absence of nonverbal cues can make a huge difference.
 Without your tone of voice, facial expressions or hand gestures to help convey tone, people on the receiving end of your communication need to read between the lines.
 Honing your communication skills in the online world can uniquely prepare you to handle these interactions.

 Learning How to Improve Your Communication Skills: Start with Education

 Communication is all around us, whether in print, digital, verbal or media form.
 This means that now, more than ever, adapting your communication skills to the modern world has the potential to influence your career as well as your personal relationships.
 For those who want to grow this particular skillset, there are flexible academic options to supplement self-learning and solidify important communication concepts.